AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-17/acsd-45143-setshippingaddressoncart-mutation-doesnt-allow-setting-numeric-region-code.md

 title: "ACSD-45143: setShippingAddressesOnCart mutation not setting numeric region code as 'region'"
 description: The ACSD-45143 patch fixes the issue where the setShippingAddressesOnCart mutation does not allow setting numeric region code as "region".
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.17 is installed.
 The patch ID is ACSD-45143.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.
 exl-id: 5867ea97-7d54-486e-b5d0-bfb87f24fb80
-feature: "Orders, Shipping/Delivery, Shopping Cart"
+feature: Orders, Shipping/Delivery, Shopping Cart
 role: Admin
 ---
 # ACSD-45143: setShippingAddressesOnCart mutation not setting numeric region code as 'region'